 Minority Business Assistance Center (MBAC)

 The strength of this program comes from how we leverage our partnerships with other organizations.
 In addition to the incredible support from the Ohio Community Development Corporation Association (OCDCA), a key partner for this program is the Akron Minority Business Assistance Center (MBAC), hosted by the Akron Urban League.
 NECIC has partnered with the Akron MBAC to bring business counseling services to Richland County.
 This includes assistance with business certifications like Women Business Enterprise (WBE), Minority Business Enterprise (MBE), Veteran Business Enterprise (VBE), and more.
 Please click the button below to find out more about these services and opportunities.

 There will be two classes per week, Mondays and Wednesdays from 4:30-6pm, with each class lasting 90 minutes.
-Exact dates and times for Group 4 have yet to be determined and will depend on the availability of participants (which is why it's so important to register early).
 The fee to register is $10 and you have to complete the course to be eligible to apply for a microloan.
 Questions?
 Please contact Edward Akinyemi at 419-522-1611, extension 127 or at email@example.com, or schedule a meeting on his calendar by clicking here.